-Wells OP has established a line of credit from SouthTrust Bank, N.A.
-(SouthTrust Line of Credit) whereby SouthTrust agreed to loan up to \$35 million to Wells OP in connection with its purchase of real properties.
-The SouthTrust Line of Credit requires monthly payments of interest only and matures on June 10, 2002.
-The interest rate on the SouthTrust Line of Credit is an annual variable rate equal to the London InterBank Offered Rate for a thirty day period plus 200 basis points.
-The current interest rate on the SouthTrust Line of Credit is 8.62% per annum.
-The SouthTrust Line of Credit is secured by first mortgages against the Cinemark Building, the Dial Building and the ASML Building.
-As of September 30, 2000, the outstanding principal balance of the SouthTrust Line of Credit was \$100.
+Wells OP has established various secured lines of credit with SouthTrust Bank, N.A.
+(SouthTrust) whereby SouthTrust has agreed to loan in the aggregate an amount of up to \$72,140,000 to Wells OP in connection with its purchase of real properties.
+The interest rate on each of these separate lines of credit is an annual variable rate equal to the London InterBank Offered Rate (LIBOR) for a 30 day period plus 175 basis points.
+Wells OP will be charged an advance fee of 0.125% of the amount of each advance.
+As of December 15, 2000, the interest rate was 8.44% per annum.

+The \$32,393,000 SouthTrust line of credit requires monthly payments of interest only and matures on June 10, 2002.
+This SouthTrust line of credit is secured by first priority mortgages against the Cinemark Building, the Dial Building and the ASML Building.
+As of December 15, 2000, the outstanding principal balance of the \$32,393,000 SouthTrust line of credit was \$17,028,850.